Sonnet 223

 In fancied flight.

-Warm moon that rises there,
+Warm moon soon rises there

 From out the ground;

-Floating on thin air,
+Sailing on thin air,

 Without a sound.

-Barn owls hail the stars,
+Horned owls hail the stars

-In muffled calls,
+In muffled calls

 And cattle call afar,